openedx/openedx-webhooks/docs/details.rst

 When a pull request is closed
 -----------------------------

-The bot leaves a comment asking the author to complete a survey about the pull request.
+On internal pull requests, the bot leaves a comment asking the author to complete a survey about the pull request.

+When a pull request is being closed, it will be considered an internal pull request if it has no "open-source-contribution" label, on the assumption that it was processed when it was opened, so the lack of a label means the author was internal at the time the pull request was created.

 When a pull request is re-opened